 This region is very different from the rest of Colombia, which is more like an Andean region.
 Here is the territory of the Wayuu ethnic group.
 They live there, far from the rest of the world, still rooted in their traditions.
 They speak their own language, in addition to Spanish.
 You will definitely see Wayuus women weaving mochila bags or hammocks.
 Know that it takes up to 4 weeks to make one bag!

 To get there, you must organize yourself or go through a local agency.
 On the way you pass by lunar landscapes, breathtaking, between salt flats, desert villages and surf spots.
 But don’t worry, mass tourism has not arrived here yet.
+It is one of these sites where you will feel out if time.
 You will probably sleep in a hammock in a homestay, under the stars and enjoying a lactic lane illuminated like nowhere else (light pollution is virtually non-existent in Guajira).

 Fresh fish, simple meal, exchange with the inhabitants, time turns differently here.